sanagama/sqldemo-docker/demo-script.md

 ### SQL in Docker Intro

 (**Talking Points**)
-- Let me talk a bit about running SQL in Docker.
-- Why would you do this?
+Why would you want to run SQL in Docker?
 - Ultimately, this is about empowering you to deliver continuous value to your customers in an agile manner
 - Developers working with Continuous Integration/Continuous Deployment (CI/CD) pipelines can now include SQL Server containers as a component of their apps for an integrated build, test, and deploy experience.
 - You can use this approach for local development and CI/CD automation (e.g. [Travis CI](https://travis-ci.org)) to run Database integratiin tests and Database unit tests on the fly.